blankxyz/pyWorks/bugzilly/README.md

 bugzilly
 =========

-A decently featured bugzilla web application written in Python and Flask that I'm developing in my Flask Mega-Tutorial series that begins [here](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
+A decently featured bugzilla web application written in Python and Flask that I'm developing in my Flask Mega-Tutorial that begins.

 Installation
 ------------

 The tutorial referenced above explains how to setup a virtual environment with all the required modules.
 As a convenience, the `setup.py` script will create this virtual environment for you.
 You can run this script again to refresh any missing modules.

 The mysql database must also be created before the application can run, and the `db_create.py` script takes care of that.
-See the [Database tutorial](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database) for the details.
+See the [Database tutorial] for the details.

 Running
 -------